 Simple Noise Activated Recording in Python.

-SNARP is a very simple noise activated audio recording program.
+SNARP is a noise activated audio recording program.
 I initially wrote this for the Nokia N900, but it should work on most Linux desktops.

 I am an active member of TechInc, the Amsterdam Hackerspace.
 Projects I am working on (or have worked on) include: